 Mike Quist, a close colleague, and I have been raised onder the same type of philosophy about grdauate school.
 Although specific requirments and facilities may differ at different schools, hisr philosophy about graduate is similar to mine:

 The School of Natural Resources has about 42 faculty with interest in fisheries and wildlife, forestry, soil and atmospheric sciences, and parks, recreation, tourism, and sport.
 This includes several new faculty hires in applied ecology related to water reources and wildlife.
 The Cooperative Fish and Wildlife Research Units is a nationwide program that specializes in applied natural resource research and graduate student training.
-The Missouri Cooperative Fish and Wildlife Research Unit is housed in the Department of Fisheries and Wildlife Sciences, and is an agreement with the university, the Missouri Department of Conservation, the US Geological Survey, the US Fish and Wildlife Service, and the Wildlife Management Institute.
-The Missouri Coop Unit has 3 faculty, and about 30 graduate students and research staff that focus on fisheries ecology and management, conservation and management of mussels and crayfish, climate change, and wetland/waterfowl ecology.
+The Missouri Cooperative Fish and Wildlife Research Unit is housed in the School of Natural Resources, and is an agreement with the university, the Missouri Department of Conservation, the US Geological Survey, the US Fish and Wildlife Service, and the Wildlife Management Institute.
+The Missouri Coop Unit has 2 faculty (with an additional faculty position currently vacant), and about 20 graduate students and research staff that focus on fisheries and aquatic ecology and management, climate change, bat and pollinator conservation, and wetland/waterfowl ecology.

 Columbia is a hub for natural resources.
 The state agency (Missouri Department of Conservation) has a research center just off campus.
 The Missouri Resource Assessment Partnership (MoRAP) is a program within the School of Natural Resources and has worked on various landscape level and GIS analysis projects.
 The US Geological Survey has a large campus of ecologists and is the main science center for USGS in the Midwest.
 They have expertise in ecology, river science, and environmental toxicology, including a branch specializing in river studies.
 The US Fish and Wildlife Service has a large office in Columbia with a dozen or so fish biologists focused on conservation or large river fishes and endangered fisheries conservation.